This blog may contain affiliate links. Read our disclosure policy for more info.

+One of the best day trips from Cancun is to the island of Isla Mujeres.
 Isla Mujeres is one of the most beautiful islands in the Mexican Caribbean.
-It’s famous for its white-sand beaches and calm, crystal clear waters.
+It’s famous for its white-sand beaches and calm, crystal-clear waters.
 So, if you’re a beach lover, this is the place for you!
 The island is just a 15-minute ferry ride away from Cancun and makes for a fantastic day or overnight trip.

 Renting a golf cart is the best way to explore the remote beaches on the island, like Na Balan beach.
 If your itinerary allows spending the night on Isla Mujeres is a great idea.
 There are various accommodations you can check out here.
 You won’t find massive hotels as you do in Cancun.
 Most of them are small, family-owned businesses, each with its unique aesthetic.
 Be sure to make reservations in advance since availability is limited.

 12. Enjoy a dining experience at Xoximilco Theme Park

 Xoximilco is a park with water canals with magnificent and colorful boats called trajineras.
 This attraction in Cancun is actually a replica of the Xochimilco Canals in Mexico City.